-The Atradius Group remuneration policy lays down the principles and key elements of sound and controlled remuneration of all Atradius' employees, including those of Atradius Re.
+The Atradius Group remuneration policy. which is applicable to Atradius Re. lays down the principles and key elements of sound and controlled remuneration of all Atradius' employees, including those of Atradius Re.
 The Remuneration Policy supports the Group's business strategy, objectives, values and long-term interest and is aligned with the size, organisational set-up, nature and complexity of the business activities of the Group.
-The Remuneration Policy is designed to improve the performance and the value of the Group, to motivate, retain and attract qualified employees and to contribute to sound and efficient risk management within the Group and to discourage taking more risk taking than is acceptable to Atradius.
+The Remuneration Policy is designed to improve the performance and the value of the Group, to motivate, retain and attract qualified employees and to contribute to sound and efficient risk management within the Group and not to encourage taking more risk taking than is acceptable to Atradius.